|

 rotational spectrum.

-It is used as a surrogate
+It is used as a tracer

 for detecting molecular hydrogen and is consequently used extensively for mapping